Gauge the impact of change with two simple questions

-Using Apple Pay was low complexity and high desirability.
+Using Apple Pay was low in complexity and highly desirable.
 I didn’t require any training.
-Moving people from the back office to the front office where they are in contact with customers is much more complex, and potentially of negative desirability.
-The greater the complexity the more active support is required.
+Moving people from the back office to the front office where they are in contact with customers is much more complex, and potentially undesirable.
+More active support is required.

 The good news is that these dimensions are malleable: We can influence how people view change using the levers described in the Strategy Accelerator.
 Negative desirability can be flipped, and what seems complex and can be broken down into achievable components.

 All changes are not created equal.
 Getting a fix on how they are perceived will give you greater insight into how to get everyone bought into the benefits and on board for the shift.